BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 BoldContacts started because my family members have Alzheimer's disease and Parkison's disease, and are unable to use the typical contacts app.
 My hope is BoldContacts helps them.

-BoldContacts welcomes constuctive feedback to <a href="mailto:joel@joelparkerhenderson.com">joel@joelparkerhenderson.com</a>.

 ## Screenshot

 <img src="screenshot.png" height="300">

-The app shows each contact with:

-* The person's photo and person's name.
+The app shows each contact's photo and name.

-* One button to connect to the contact e.g. phone the person.
+One button calls the contact.

-* Two buttons to navigate among contacts e.g. previous contact, next contact.
+Two buttons navigate backward/forward in the contacts.

 ## Help Wanted

+Contact the author at <a href="mailto:joel@joelparkerhenderson.com">joel@joelparkerhenderson.com</a>.

-If you have Alzheimer's or Parkinson's, or are a caretaker, can you contact us?
+If you have Alzheimer's or Parkinson's, or are a caretaker, can you try this app?

 If you are a donor or fundraiser, can you help us raise money for this project?